Below is my review of the Procook Elite Tri-Ply Uncoated Cookware Set 4 Piece with 20cm Saucepan.

 Lids and Fit

 The lids don’t fit quite as I expected, and seem ever so slightly too small for the pan.
 However, they don’t vibrate when the pot is boiling, which is a plus.
-IF the pan does boil over, liquid tends to run down the side of the pot shown in the video, there is no vent in these, so I guess you just have to keep an eye on them.
+I the pan does boil over, liquid tends to run down the side of the pot shown in the video, there is no vent in these, so you just have to keep an eye on them.

 Heating and Cooking

 Despite food occasionally burning onto the sides, I’ve had no issues cleaning them.
 Everything comes off easily, burnt bits and all.
+This includes burnt on food, which has happened a few times.

 The even distribution of heat is noticeable.
 When I cook bacon in the frying pan, it cooks at the same speed across the whole surface.
 No hot spots.